starke-labs/vaults/README.md

 Current limitations and upcoming features:

 - Currently, each manager can only create one vault
-- Currently, the vault is owned by the program itself, and the vault token account is owned by the vault - so the manager should not have authority over the vault token account (TODO: verify and confirm this!)
-- Maximum number of tokens is currently set to 100
+- Maximum number of tokens is currently set to 75
-- TODO: Add types for whitelist and vault accounts in sdk
-- TODO: Support for Token 2022
 - TODO: Use `#[derive(InitSpace)]` for accounts instead of manually allocating space
+- WIP: Add types for whitelist and vault accounts in sdk
-- TODO: Fix tests (use mainnet)
+- WIP: Refactor tests (use mainnet)

 ## Contributing